mdcramer/mdcramer.github.io/_deep-speeding-blog/2017-10-16-No-hablo-español.md

 excerpt: "Remove non-English text from the data set."
 tags: [english, non-english, langdetect, language detection]
 last_modified_at: 2017-10-16
+permalink: /deep-speeding-blog/no-hablo-espanol/
 ---

-As mentioned [at the beginning]({{ site.baseurl }}{% post_url 2017-09-14-Motivation-and-Goals %}), the first goal is to reproduce the results produced by Mr. Weiss.
-After implementing virtually everything in his post, including the [He normal initialization]({{ site.baseurl }}{% post_url 2017-09-31-He-normal-makes-things-worse %}), and building a highly similar model, the target of 90% accuracy (let alone 95.5%) is proving elusive.
+As mentioned [at the beginning](/deep-speeding-blog/2017-09-14-Motivation-and-Goals/), the first goal is to reproduce the results produced by Mr. Weiss.
+After implementing virtually everything in his post, including the [He normal initialization](/deep-speeding-blog/2017-09-31-He-normal-makes-things-worse/), and building a highly similar model, the target of 90% accuracy (let alone 95.5%) is proving elusive.

 I am thus going to start branching out.